open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/decision-logs/http.md

 ---
 sidebar_position: 4
 sidebar_label: HTTP Sink
-title: HTTP Sink Configuration | Enterprise OPA
+title: HTTP Sink Configuration | EOPA
 ---

 The HTTP decision log sink is a more generic version of the Service sink.
 It will send decision logs as payloads to an HTTP API.